 We were approaching the landing and as I stood in the window and carefully looking at the plane propeller, throwing my eyes from time to time on the mountains that threatened us under our feet, our propeller plane entered into an air gap and suddenly lost altitude.
 It was the moment when some ladies started screaming and the sensation I felt was that, in the absence of the seat belt, we would have been thrown out of the chairs.
 It was ugly, very ugly, and although I was very scared, I did not make a sound.
 After the plane recovered, my tears started pouring and I started to shake.

 With my legs still shaking, we arrived in Luang Prabang around noon and we stayed at Villa Champa, a nice and caretaking guesthouse next to the Mekong River, where I was greeted with a fruit plate I was deeply missing.

 We had no sleep for more than 30 hours, but that did not convince us to stay in the room, so we went out to know the area and establish the first contact with the extremely calm and nice people in town.

 The target I established was the identification of a massage salon, fortunately there were many, but as we were hungry, we looked for a place to eat.
 The first shock was the extremely low price.
 I paid about $6 for two people.

 I discovered the Lao beer and we immediatly became friends 🙂

-    After a good and restful sleep we went out into the night market and spent the evening in the stalls with cooked food on the spot, fresh fruit juices, clothes, souvenirs and many jewels.
+After a good and restful sleep in our beautiful room from Villa Champa, we went out into the night market and spent the evening in the stalls with cooked food on the spot, fresh fruit juices, clothes, souvenirs and many jewels.